The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 \subsubsection{The category of dg-modules}

-We assume that $\kk$ is a characteristic zero field which we take as ground ring for our module categories.
-We deal with objects defined in a base category of differential graded modules over $\kk$ (recall that we also say dg-module for short).
+We assume that $\kk$ is a characteristic zero field which we take as ground ring for our categories of modules.
+We deal with objects defined in a base category of differential graded modules over $\kk$.

-In the first instance, we consider the category $\dg\Mod$ of which objects are the modules $K$ equipped with a lower grading $K = \oplus_n K_n$ (which runs over $\ZZ$ in general) together with a differential, usually denoted by $\delta: K\rightarrow K$, which decreases degrees by one.
+In the first instance, we consider the category $\dg\Mod$ whose objects are the $\kk$-modules $K$ equipped with a lower grading $K = \oplus_n K_n$ (which runs over $\ZZ$ in general) together with a differential, usually denoted by $\delta: K\rightarrow K$, which decreases degrees by one.
+Recall that we also use the expression `dg-module' to refer to this generic differential graded module structure.

 When we form our model for the rational homotopy of operads, we rather deal with dg-modules equipped with an upper grading $K = \oplus_n K^n$ such that $K^n = 0$ for $n<0$ together with a differential $\delta: K\rightarrow K$ that increases this upper grading by one.
 We adopt the notation $\dg^*\Mod$ for this category of dg-modules, to which we also refer as the category of cochain graded dg-modules.
 We can use the standard equivalence between lower and upper grading $K_n = K^{-n}$ to identify any cochain graded dg-module $K\in\dg^*\Mod$ with a lower graded dg-module such that $K_n = 0$ for $n>0$.
 We accordingly identify the category of cochain graded dg-modules with a subcategory of the category of dg-modules $\dg^*\Mod\subset\dg\Mod$.
 We generally use the notation $\deg(\xi)$ for the (lower) degree of any homogeneous element $\xi$ in a dg-module $K\in\dg\Mod$, while we use the notation $\deg^*(\xi)$, with an extra upper-script $*$, to specify upper degrees.
 We accordingly have $\deg(\xi) = - \deg^*(\xi)$ for any element $\xi$ in a cochain graded dg-module $K\in\dg^*\Mod$.